Zero-point energy: Space travel and gravitational shielding

-From 1971 to 1974 Henry William Wallace, a scientist at GE Aerospace was issued with three patents.
+Between 1971 and 1974 Henry William Wallace, a scientist at GE Aerospace was issued three patents.
 Wallace used Dewitt's theory to develop an experimental apparatus for generating and detecting a secondary gravitational field, which he named the kinemassic field (now better known as the gravitomagnetic field).
 In his three patents, Wallace describes three different methods used for detection of the gravitomagnetic field – change in the motion of a body on a pivot, detection of a transverse voltage in a semiconductor crystal, and a change in the specific heat of a crystal material having spin-aligned nuclei.
 There are no publicly available independent tests verifying Wallace's devices.
 Such an effect if any would be small.
 Referring to Wallace's patents, a New Scientist article in 1980 stated "Although the Wallace patents were initially ignored as cranky, observers believe that his invention is now under serious but secret investigation by the military authorities in the USA.
 The military may now regret that the patents have already been granted and so are available for anyone to read."
 A further reference to Wallace's patents occur in an electric propulsion study prepared for the Astronautics Laboratory at Edwards Air Force Base which states: "The patents are written in a very believable style which include part numbers, sources for some components, and diagrams of data.
 Attempts were made to contact Wallace using patent addresses and other sources but he was not located nor is there a trace of what became of his work.
 The concept can be somewhat justified on general relativistic grounds since rotating frames of time varying fields are expected to emit gravitational waves."

 In 1986 the U.S. Air Force's then Rocket Propulsion Laboratory (RPL) at Edwards Air Force Base solicited "Non Conventional Propulsion Concepts" under a small business research and innovation program.
 One of the six areas of interest was "Esoteric energy sources for propulsion, including the quantum dynamic energy of vacuum space..."
 In the same year BAE Systems launched "Project Greenglow" to provide a "focus for research into novel propulsion systems and the means to power them".